 Application developers are faced with a choice of electronic authentication mechanisms based on a wide variety of technologies, including passwords, biometrics, and physical tokens, to perform local or remote authentication.
-NIST SP 800-63-1: Electronic Authentication Guideline (December 2011) is an extensive revision and update of the original document, released in 2006.
+NIST SP 800-63-1: Electronic Authentication Guideline (December 2011) was an extensive revision and update of the original document, released in 2006.
 The original document was internationally recognized as the definitive reference for secret-based mechanisms for authentication of users over the Internet.
 The revision recognizes that times, and technologies, have changed and broadens the discussion of technologies available to agencies and gives a more detailed discussion of these technologies.
-A full press release for NIST SP 800-63-1 is available [here].
+A full press release for NIST SP 800-63-1 is available here.
+The current revision, NIST SP 800-63-2 (August 2013), is a limited update intended to take advantage of professional credentials for identity proofing and reduce the need to use postal mail for address of record verification.
 The guideline applies whether agencies choose to handle authentication directly or leverage services provided by other parties, including commercial companies.

 Relation to NSTIC